divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Deployment and further development
 -----------------------------------------

-Initialise the project as a Git repository:
+Initialise the project as a Git repository if it's not Git-enabled already:

 ..  code-block:: bash